What We Do: About the Buddy Bison School Program

 As a park-focused non-profit environmental education program, we fully fund and plan trips including all logistics for our 81 sponsored Title I schools which span 20 states and Washington, D.C.
 More than 80% of our students qualify for free or reduced-priced lunch, the federal indicator of low-income.
 A sample trip itinerary can be viewed here.

-While they do not receive financial support from NPT, we have learned of numerous schools that do not have Title I status who also use the Buddy Bison Program to engage their students with the great outdoors.
+While they do not receive support from NPT, we have learned of numerous schools that do not have Title I status who also use our free online resources to engage their students with the great outdoors.

 To learn more about our school program contact, Billy Schrack, director of youth programs at email@example.com or call 301-279-7275 ext.
 20. To learn how you can support a school in your community, contact Maryann Kearns, director of development at firstname.lastname@example.org or call 301-279-7275 ext.
 15.

 NPT provides learning experiences in local, state, and national parks and public lands.